 In case you didn’t know, modern contact lenses are produced to actively protect sensitive parts of the eye against UV damage.
 The main thing to check when choosing these lenses is the level of UV protection that the lenses can provide.
 Of course, you should consult with your eye doctor when deciding which is the best way to protect your eyes from the sun.

-However, compared to sunglasses, lenses won’t provide a better protection for your eyes.
+However, compared to sunglasses, lenses won’t provide better protection for your eyes.
 So, don’t forget your sunglasses!
-Sunny and hot locations require a good pair of high-level UV absorbing sunglasses, because in those destinations, UV rays can cause severe eye damage.
+Sunny and hot locations require a good pair of high-level UV-absorbing sunglasses because in those destinations, UV rays can cause severe eye damage.
 Also, over-exposure to UV rays can be extremely damaging, leading to cataracts, corneal sunburn, Pterygium, and potentially macular degeneration.
-As an alternative to lens wearing, you might decide to buy prescription sunglasses.
+As an alternative to lens-wearing, you might decide to buy prescription sunglasses.

 Swimming With Lenses

 To those who wear contact lenses in water, you may have some complications.
 When swimming with lenses on you can contract bacterial infections as pathogens find their way behind the lens and this is something that should be avoided when possible.
 In addition, water can dislodge lenses and lead to a tight feeling and intense discomfort.